BioTC Builds Momentum with Back-to-Back March Cohorts, Expands into Summer Training Opportunities

 “This course was developed in collaboration with their team to give a closer look at how laboratories actually function and how that translates into design.
 Tailoring training like this allows us to focus on the specific challenges and perspectives of our partners,” said Charles Burton, Manager of the Quality Control and Analytics Lab at BioTC.

-The second cohort, hosted with Francis Tuttle Technology Center’s Medical Lab Assistant Program, focused on workforce development, giving students hands-on experience with real lab techniques and equipment.
+The second cohort, hosted by Francis Tuttle Technology Center’s Medical Lab Assistant Program, focused on workforce development, providing students with hands-on experience with real lab techniques and equipment.

 Students gained hands-on experience with essential lab techniques, beginning with precise pipetting and progressing into protein analysis.
 Throughout the program, they prepared standard curves and conducted protein quantification using microvolume spectrophotometry, reinforcing skills through real application.